-With reference to FIG. 11, when a fax calling tone or 10 modem calling tone is not detected, the voice call system begins at step 230 by playing a voice greeting.
+With reference to FIG. 11, when a fax calling tone or modem calling tone is not detected, the voice call system begins at step 230 by playing a voice greeting.
 If the greeting was not interrupted by a DTMF digit as determined at step 232, then the caller is prompted for the voice message at step 234 and, at step 236, the voice message is recorded and stored in memory.
 At step 238, the caller is prompted with a number of options, such as listening to the message, saving the message, or re-recording the message.
-Since the selection of these options with DTMF digits will be apparent to those skilled in the art, the details of this subroutine or 20 subroutines will not be described in flurther detail.
-When the caller wishes to re-record the message, as determined at step 240, the caller is again prompted for a message at step 234.
+Since the selection of these options with DTMF digits will be apparent to those skilled in the art, the details of this subroutine or subroutines will not be described in further detail.
+When the caller wishes to rerecord the message, as determined at step 240, the caller is again prompted for a message at step 234.
 If the caller does not wish to re-record the message, the call is terminated at step 242.

 If the voice greeting is interrupted by a DTMF digit, as determined at step 232, then the MSDS 10 ascertains which digit has been pressed.
 At step 244, if the digit is a "0," the MSDS 10 detects that the call is an owner's call.
-When the digit is a "1," the MSDS 10 is informed at step 206 that the 30 call carries a facsimile message.
+When the digit is a "1," the MSDS 10 is informed at step 206 that the call carries a facsimile message.
 As discussed above with reference to FIG. 10, other DTMF digits may cause the MSDS 10 to take additional steps.
-If an invalid digit is pressed, by default at step 248 the routine returns to step 234 of prompting the caller for a message.
+If an invalid digit is pressed, by default at step 248 the routine returns to step 234 of prompting 5 the caller for a message.

 It should be understood that the invention is not limited to the specific interactive voice response system described with reference to FIG. 11.
 As discussed above, the invention may be responsive to DTMF digits other than just a "0" and a "1."
-Further variations or alterations will be apparent to those 40 owner to the respective types of messages, such as a skilled in the art.
+Further variations or alterations will be apparent to those skilled in the art.

-With reference to FIG. 12, when the call is considered an owner's call, the caller is first prompted for the password at step 250.
-The password is received at step 252 and, if found correct at step 254, a set of announcements are played to the 45 owner.
-These announcements would preferably inform the owner of the number of new messages that have been received, the number of saved messages, the number of facsimile message, the number of data messages, and the number of voice messages.
-Other announcements, of course, 50 to accommodate the anticipated number of telephone calls could also be made at this time.
+With reference to FIG. 12, when the call is considered an owner-call, the caller is first prompted for the password at step 250.
+The password is received at step 252 and, if found 15 correct at step 254, a set of announcements are played to the owner.
+These announcements would preferably inform the owner of the number of new messages that have been received, the number of saved messages, the number of facsimile message, the number of data messages, and the number 20 of voice messages.
+Other announcements, of course, could also be made at this time.

 At step 258, the owner then receives a recording of the owner's menu with the appropriate DTMF digit for each option.
-For instance, the DTMF digit "1" may be associated with playing a message, the DTMF digit "2" may be 55 associated with an options menu, and the DTMF digit "" may be associated with returning to a previous menu or terminating the call if no previous menu exists.
+For instance, the DTMF digit "1" may be associated 25 with placing a message, the DTMF digit "2" may be associated with an options menu, and the DTMF digit "" may be associated with returning to a previous menu or terminating the call if no previous menu exists.